 Preview: Overture Open House

-DCHFG Member, Paul Elliot, recently visited Overture AV on the occasion of McIntosh Labs 70th Anniversary celebration.
+DCHFG Member, Paul Elliott, recently visited Overture AV on the occasion of McIntosh Labs 70th Anniversary celebration.
 This is a preview of what DCHFG members will see and hear during our visit on July 20, 2019.

 A few Saturday’s ago, Overture AV in Wilmington, DE held an open house for McIntosh Labs 70th birthday.

 The Wilmington store went through a major renovation last year and was warm and inviting, filled with many rooms and an impressive array of systems of all sizes, including two Home Theater rooms.
 Overture put out an very nice lunch spread of sandwiches, tomato pie, and chips.

 Once lunch had settled it was off to visit the rooms.
 They had set up two main rooms with alternating demos every thirty minutes.